yext/answers-search-ui/README.md

   container: '.navigation-container',
   mobileOverflowBehavior: 'COLLAPSE'     // optional, options which are COLLAPSE, INNERSCROLL to control if navigation shows scroll bar or dropdown for mobile
   ariaLabel: 'Search Page Navigation'    // optional, the aria-label to set on the navigation
-  overflowLabel: 'More',    // optional, the label to display on the dropdown menu button when overflow
+  overflowLabel: 'More',    // optional, the label to display on the dropdown menu button when it overflows
-  overflowIcon: null        // optional, show this icon on the dropdown button instead when overflow })
+  overflowIcon: null        // optional, show this icon on the dropdown button instead when it overflows })
 ```